rytis-paskauskas/TCPCam/README.md

 ## Software prerequisited
 This project uses the [*ESP IDF*](https://github.com/espressif/esp-idf "ESP-IDF on Github") Integrated Development Environment.
-See these [installation instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step "install and setup ESP IDF") for more details about the IDE.
+See these [installation instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step "install and setup ESP IDF") for more details about IDE.

 ## Configure and build TCPCam